-Long-tail keyword – landscape gardener in dudley area
+Long-tail keyword – digital marketing agency in Stafford area

 There’s a huge array of keyword research tools out there.
 We recommend using a keyword tool such as Google’s Keyword Planner or Google Chrome Extension, Keywords Everywhere.
 Both of these are free to use and very useful in the day to day digital marketing activities.

 When performing local keyword research think about the user intent.
 What kind of things would a potential customer or client search for and why?